How to Build a Simple Screen Door

-A screen door on your house allows fresh air and extra light while keeping out insects, leaves, pollen, and other airborne detritus.
-With an attractive screen door, you'll enjoy the energy-saving benefits of keeping your door and windows open instead of running costly A/Cs.
-While it can be tempting to buy a screen door from your local home improvement store, this is a project many DIYers can handle on their own.
-The sense of accomplishment when you begin using your new screen door can be just as rewarding as the money saved.
+A screen door on your house, garage, shed, or gazebo allows fresh air and extra light while keeping out insects, leaves, pollen, and other airborne detritus.
+With a screen door, you'll enjoy the energy-saving benefits of keeping your door and windows open instead of running costly air conditioning.

-This simple screen door is made of 1x2 wood, metal brackets, and a metal screen.
-Factory-built screen doors' screens are forced into a perimeter groove with plastic spline and a spline tool.
-For simplicity's sake, the screen on this do-it-yourself door is face-stapled to the back of the door.
-The cut edge of the screen can be covered with black duct tape or it can be left as-is.
+This simple screen door is made of 1x2 lumber, screen fabric, and some simple hardware.
+Factory-built screen doors' screens are mounted with plastic spline forced into a groove in the frame, but for simplicity's sake, in this DIY project the screen is face-stapled to the back of the door.
+The cut edge of the screen can be covered with an additional molding, or it can be left as-is.

-Flat metal brackets join the five main pieces of the screen door.
-Brackets help you avoid dovetail or other specialized wood joints.
+Flat metal L-brackets and T-brackets join the five frame pieces, eliminating the need for dovetails or other specialized wood joints.
 With brackets, though, it can be more difficult to keep the door frame square.
-Have your square tool nearby and keep checking all areas of the frame for square.
+Have your square tool nearby and keep checking all corners of the frame for square.
 Continuous micro-adjustments ensure that you will end up with a true and square screen frame.

 You'll also want to construct the screen door on a perfectly flat surface.
 Any variations will be transferred to your screen door as you build it.
 A concrete slab, such as a garage floor in good condition, is a suitable surface.